Hong Kong Protester Reportedly Shot By Police During Mass Demonstrations

 The contrast was one that Beijing and its embattled representative in Hong Kong, Chief Executive Carrie Lam, had hoped to avoid in the weeks ahead of the Oct.
 1 anniversary.
 But the protesters who have been out in force for 17 straight weeks in Hong Kong had other ideas.

-In an ominous first during the weeks of civil unrest, a protester in Tseun Wan in the Western New Territories was shot in the chest by police, according to The South China Morning Post, but there was no immediate word on the person's condition.
+In an ominous first during the weeks of civil unrest, a protester in Tseun Wan in the Western New Territories was shot in the chest by police, according to The South China Morning Post.

+Video on local media shows a young man, blood on his chest, dressed in black with goggles and helmet.
+He's slumped on the ground complaining of chest pain and asking to be taken to a hospital.
+Another video circulated on social media purports to show the protester being shot by police at close range.

+The hospital authority of Hong Kong confirmed to NPR that a male protester was hospitalized and is in critical condition.
+Police say they are trying to confirm local media reports that the man was hit in the chest with a live round.

 One of the protesters' key demands has been for an independent investigation into police handling of the protests, where demonstrators have been subjected to what they call excessive force.
 The apparent shooting is likely to further inflame tensions.